NJ2020/Image-Compositing/README.md

 *This way the output will be a composite in which the statistical features of one of the subjects will be completely different compared to that of its background and, can act as a perfect substitute for an object extracted from the first selfie and pasted into another at the best possible location.*

-Now, let's do a much more detailed analysis of the second method used for creating the custom dataset.
-The method used was the **Style transfer** proposed by the authors of [this](https://arxiv.org/pdf/1511.03748.pdf) paper to produce compelling, and artifact-free stylized output.
-It can be broken down into the following three steps:
+Now, let's do a much more detailed analysis of the second method used to create the custom dataset.
+Method used was, **Style transfer** proposed by the authors of [this](https://arxiv.org/pdf/1511.03748.pdf) paper to produce compelling, and artifact-free stylized output.
+The whole process can be broken down into the following three steps:

 #### Pre-processing: